 context.ExecuteQuery();

-Let us see how to create a SharePoint list programmatically using .Net client object model (CSOM SharePoint) in SharePoint 2010/2013/2016.
+You can easily create a SharePoint list programmatically using CSOM.
 The below code will create an announcement list in SharePoint using csom.

 Here I have used the Announcements list template, you can also use other list template ids.